Jorge Drexler: Career

-Drexler recorded Amar la Trama (2010) from November 1–4, 2009 in Madrid, Spain in just four days, with musicians playing live on studio.
+Drexler recorded Amar la Trama (2010) on November 1–4, 2009 in Madrid, Spain in just four days, with musicians playing live on studio.
 Drexler described the album as playful, without "the melancholy and anguish" of 12 Segundos.
 Amar la Trama was recorded in a television studio in front of a small audience who were selected in an online contest.
 He chose this format to avoid the "coldness" of the recording studio.

 His album Bailar en la Cueva, released in 2014, shows a new facet of the artist leaning towards rhythm and dance, a contrast to his previous albums which he describes as more introspective and nostalgic.
 In particular, he has pointed out that it is a very different album to the last one, describing it as the opposite pole to "Amar la Trama".

 In 2017, he released Salvavidas de Hielo, an album of increased musical, if not lyrical, complexity.
 In this album, Drexler set out to explore the limits of the guitar, using that instrument alone (or the human voice) for every sound on the album (including percussion).

 Tinta y Tiempo was released in 2022.
 In many ways, this was Drexler's most challenging album, as the pandemic made it difficult for him to compose.
 In particular, he struggled to complete songs without being able to play them for others.
 At times, he questioned whether or not he would be able to finish the album without these crucial interactions.
 As the pandemic eased, however, and society slowly reopened, he was able to reconnect with the public and finish the album.
 One of the themes of this album is experiencing life, love, and the world in general with fresh eyes, a message that resonates most strongly in his hit song Cinturón Blanco.

 His music is a combination of Uruguayan traditional music (candombe, murga, milonga, tango), bossa nova, pop, jazz and electronic music, which results in very personal compositions with original arrangements.
 The words also play an important role in his songs.
 Apart from love, reflections about identity, race and religions are a constant in his work.